 This program provides an exciting opportunity for Duke doctoral students to intern at cultural and nonprofit organizations throughout the Triangle and elsewhere.
 These are stipended positions and are meant to replace other compensated work (such as research assistantships) during the period of the internship.

-During the term of their internship, VH@Duke interns are expected to reserve time in their schedules for occasional checkin lunches and monthly cohort meetings (either on campus or videoconference, as the situation allows).
+During the term of their internship, VH@Duke interns are expected to reserve time in their schedules for occasional group and/or 1:1 checkins (either on campus or videoconference, as the situation allows).
 At the conclusion of their internships, participants will be asked to reflect on their experiences via the VH@Duke blog (and possibly other media).

 Timing and Financial Support:

-Internships can be completed in spring, summer or fall 2018.
-Students will receive a stipend for participating (ranging from $4,000 to $6,000 depending on the duration of the internship).
+Internships are typically taken in the summer, but in special instances (depending on the needs of the student, the PhD program, and the organization), fall 2019 may also be possible.
+Students will receive a stipend for participating (ranging from $5600-$6,000 depending on the duration of the internship).
 Students in years 1-5 can expect to receive their usual funding package.
 For students in years 6 and beyond, tuition will be covered for the term of the internship.
 All stipend payments will be processed through Duke departmental payroll.

-Internships will require between 15 and 19.9 hours of work per week and will last up to 15 weeks (and no fewer than 12 weeks).
+Internships will run from 14-15 weeks total.
+Interns should expect to work approximately 16 hours per week, with the understanding that special events, projects, or deadlines may sometimes require additional time (but no more than 19.9 hours per week).
 Students may not teach or hold other compensated positions for the duration of the internship.
 Exceptions may be made in rare cases, but must be approved by VH@Duke.

 - Students must be enrolled full-time during the period of any internship.